-- CPG: unlagged adiabatic calculations. - CPG_DRV: driver for unlagged adiabatic calculations. - CPG_GP, CPG_DIA, CPG_DYN, CPG_END: different parts of the grid-point calculations (resp. beginning including call to some GP.. routines, diagnostics, unlagged dynamics, end). - EC_PHYS: interface for ECMWF physics. - EC_PHYS_LSLPHY: interface for ECMWF split physics. - GPADDSLPHY: adds the physical tendencies to the interpolation buffers for ECMWF physics if split physics. - GP_KAPPA: computes the deformation and κ required in the SLHD interpolations.
+- GP_MODEL: interface for grid-point calculations. - LACONE: computes analytically $(2\Omega \wedge a\mathbf{k})$. - \bullet $\ensuremath{\mathbf{CPG}}\xspace$ unlagged adiabatic calculations. - CPG_DRV: driver for unlagged adiabatic calculations. - CPG_GP, CPG_DIA, CPG_DYN, CPG_END: different parts of the grid-point calculations (resp. beginning including call to some GP.. routines, diagnostics, unlagged dynamics, end). - EC_PHYS: interface for ECMWF physics. - EC_PHYS_LSLPHY: interface for ECMWF split physics. - GPADDSLPHY: adds the physical tendencies to the interpolation buffers for ECMWF physics if split physics.

+- GP_KAPPA: computes the deformation and κ required in the SLHD interpolations.
 Called only if LSLHD=.T. . - GP_KAPPAT: alternate way to compute κ for thermic variables. - GP_STDDIS: computes the stretching/shrinking deformation STDDIS required in the COMAD interpolations.
 Called only if LCOMAD=.T. . - LACDYN: computation of the SL quantities, and semi-implicit scheme quantities. - LARCHE: computes latitude, longitude of the medium/origin point coordinates on the computational sphere, p and q of the \mathcal{R} operator matrix.
-ELARCHE is called instead of LARCHE for plane geometry. - LASURE: some initialisations. - LASSIE: computation of semi-implicit linear terms for hydrostatic equations. - LANHSI: computation of semi-implicit linear terms for non-hydrostatic equations. - LANHSIB: fills the P[X|SI arrays in the NH model when LGWADV = .T.. - LAVENT: computation of quantities to be interpolated (wind) for trajectory research. - LATTEX: computation of quantities to be interpolated for 3D variables equations (GFL and GMV). - LATTEX_TNT: called by LATTEX for a SL3TL scheme, part of the code which is the same for all variables. - LATTEX_DNT: called by LATTEX for a SL2TL scheme, part of the code which is the same for all variables. - LATTE_KAPPA: stores κ in the buffer "SLBUF2".
+ELARCHE is called instead of LARCHE for plane geometry. - LASURE: some initialisations. - LASSIE: computation of linear terms for hydrostatic equations. - LANHSI: computation of linear terms for non-hydrostatic equations. - LANHSIB: fills the P[X]SI arrays in the NH model when LGWADV=.T. . - LAVENT: computation of quantities to be interpolated (wind) for trajectory research. - LATTEX: computation of quantities to be interpolated for 3D variables equations (GFL and GMV). - LATTEX_TNT: called by LATTEX for a SL3TL scheme, part of the code which is the same for all variables. - LATTEX_DNT: called by LATTEX for a SL2TL scheme, part of the code which is the same for all variables. - LATTE_KAPPA: stores κ in the buffer "SLBUF2".
 Called only if LSLHD=.T. . - LATTE_STDDIS: stores STTDIS in the buffer "SLBUF2".
 Called only if LCOMAD=.T. . - LATTE_BBC: computes the additional quantities to be stored in the buffers "SLBUF1" and "SLBUF2" for the option LRDBBC=.T. . - LATTES: computation of quantities to be interpolated for 2D variables equations (currently continuity equation). - LAVABO: vertical extrapolations (boundary conditions). - CPGLAG: lagged adiabatic calculations other than semi-Lagrangian interpolations. - CALL_SL: manages interpolations and computation of $t + \Delta t$ quantities. - LAPINEA: manages the research of SL-trajectory. - LAPINEB: manages the interpolated part of the equations RHS. - LARMES: computation of medium point by an iterative algorithm for 3D model.
 Computes also the origin point.
-ELARMES is called instead of LARMES for plane geometry. - LARCINA: manages computation of medium/origin point coordinates (on the computational sphere), weights for interpolations, and interpolations needed in the SL-trajectory research; apply to interpolations on layer data. - LARCINHA: the same as LARCINA but for half level data. - LARCINB: manages interpolations needed at the origin point in the equations RHS; apply to interpolations on layer data. - LARCINHB: the same as LARCINB but for half level data. - GNHGW2SVD: manages the conversions from gw towards d in the non-hydrostatic model when the key LGWADV is put to .T. . - MF_PHYS_PREP: preparation of input data for MF_PHYS. - MF_PHYS: interface for MF physics. - VSPLTRANS: re-profiling of the quantity to be interpolated prior to vertical cubic spline interpolations (calls TRIDIA to invert tridiagonal linear systems). - VDIFLCZ: interface for Buizza simplified physics. - $\bullet~$ VERINT: does vertical integrals for vertical finite elements discretisation.
+ELARMES is called instead of LARMES for plane geometry. - LARCINA: manages computation of medium/origin point coordinates (on the computational sphere), weights for interpolations, and interpolations needed in the SL-trajectory research; apply to interpolations on layer data. - LARCINB: manages interpolations needed at the origin point in the equations RHS; apply to interpolations on layer data. - LARCINHA: the same as LARCINA but for half level data. - \bullet $\,$ LARCINHB: the same as LARCINB but for half level data. - GNHGW2SVD: manages the conversions from gw towards d in the non-hydrostatic model when the key LGWADV is put to .T. . - \bullet MF_PHYS_PREP: preparation of input data for MF_PHYS. - \bullet MF_PHYS: interface for MF physics. - VSPLTRANS: re-profiling of the quantity to be interpolated prior to vertical cubic spline interpolations (calls TRIDIA to invert tridiagonal linear systems). - VDIFLCZ: interface for Buizza simplified physics. - VERINT: does vertical integrals for vertical finite elements discretisation.

-15.5 Set-up routines.
+15.4 Set-up routines.